znly/rules_go/go/toolchains.rst

 This emits actions to compile Go code into an archive.
 It supports embedding, cgo dependencies, coverage, and assembling and packing .s files.

-It returns a tuple of GoLibrary_ and GoEmbed_.
+It returns a tuple of GoLibrary_ and GoSourceList_.

 +--------------------------------+-----------------------------+-----------------------------------+
 | **Name**                       | **Type**                    | **Default value**                 |